 - Postpone elective dental procedures until after delivery.

 - Pay attention to any changes in your gums.

 - Avoid sugary snacks.

 If you need root canal treatment, Humana can help.
-We offer a broad range of dental plans with varying levels of coverage, many with low monthly premiums.
+We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+To see plans and prices in your area, check out our Humana dental insurance page.